physion/policy.ovation.io/docs/policies/3rd_party_policy.md

 	* Due diligence with the 3rd party;
 	* Controls implemented to maintain compliance;
 	* Written agreements, with appropriate security requirements, are executed.
-2. All connections and data in transit between the Physion Platform and 3rd parties are encrypted end to end.
+2. All connections and data in transit between Ovation and 3rd parties are encrypted end to end.
 3. Access granted to external parties is limited to the minimum necessary and granted only for the duration required.
 4. A standard business associate agreement with Customers and Partners is defined and includes the required security controls in accordance with the organization’s security policies.
 Additionally, responsibility is assigned in these agreements.
 5. Physion has Service Level Agreements (SLAs) with Subcontractors with an agreed service arrangement addressing liability, service definitions, security controls, and aspects of services management.
 	* Physion utilizes monitoring tools to regularly evaluate Subcontractors against relevant SLAs.
 7. Third parties are unable to make changes to any Physion infrastructure without explicit permission from Physion.
-Additionally, no Physion Customers or Partners have access outside of their own environment, meaning they cannot access, modify, or delete anything related to other 3rd parties.
 8. Whenever outsourced development is utilized by Physion, all changes to production systems will be approved and implemented by Physion workforce members only.
 All outsourced development requires a formal contract with Physion.
 9. Physion maintains and annually reviews a list all current Partners and Subcontractors.
 10. Physion assesses security requirements and compliance considerations with all Partners and Subcontracts.